farcasterxyz/docs/docs/learn/contributing/overview.md

 # Contributing

-Farcaster is open source with an MIT license and owes thanks to over 100 contributors.
-We welcome new contributions of all sizes from the community.
+Farcaster welcomes contributions of all sizes from the community.
+The protocol owes thanks to over 100 contributors who have helped us so far.

-Please see the following repositories for ways in which you can contribute to Farcaster:
+To get involved, try looking up open issues in one of the repos below or join a dev call.

+## Repositories

 | Repository | Description |
 | --- | --- |